 Hackathons are one of the best mediums for sourcing data science candidates because they:

 StackOverflow is a Q&A site for professional and enthusiast programmers.
-Just like GitHub, StackOverflow is also an excellent platform to hire exceptional Data Science talent.
+Like GitHub, StackOverflow is also an excellent platform for hiring exceptional data science talent.
 It is a Q&A site where developers post and answer technical questions.
-Tech recruiters would need to carefully read the candidates' answers addressing specific questions to see if they are the right fit.
+Tech recruiters must carefully read the candidates' answers addressing specific questions to see if they are the right fit.

-On StackOverflow platform, the developers are segregated based on their user badges and reputation scores.
-An ideal candidate ranks high for both, and that should be easier for recruiters to gauge.
-Every question posted has tags associated with it; they can be used to find users who fit the company's data science requirements.
+On the StackOverflow platform, the developers are segregated based on their user badges and reputation scores.
+An ideal candidate ranks high for both, which should be easier for recruiters to gauge.
+Every question posted has associated tags; they can be used to find users who fit the company's data science requirements.
 However, after connecting with a candidate, it is essential to validate the resume and conduct a tech skills assessment to shortlist him/her for the next round of interviews.

-Some other places to find great data science talent is through machine learning challenges, similar to the hackathons we mentioned above.
-The coding challenges are great platforms for candidates to showcase their skills in action.
-While hiring top Data Science talent, testing candidates on real-time problem-solving skills can move up the recruitment efforts by days or weeks.
+Another way to find excellent data science talent is through machine learning challenges, similar to the hackathons we mentioned above.
+The coding challenges are great platforms for candidates to showcase their skills.
+While hiring top Data Science talent, testing candidates on real-time problem-solving skills can increase recruitment efforts by days or weeks.

 As mentioned in the section on "Building a hiring pipeline for Data Scientists," the companies need to hire a senior data scientist.
 Cutting costs or settling for lesser experienced data scientists won't help the company with problem-solving skills.
 They will move quickly with minimal assistance, giving the company a faster return on data science investment.
-The senior candidates usually command a higher salary than an entry-level candidate, but they typically are a revenue addition to the company.
+Senior candidates usually command a higher salary than entry-level candidates, but they are typically a revenue addition to the company.
 Hence, it's rather imperative that someone experienced steers the ship to the shore.